laharps/informal-queer-spaces/README.md

 Michael Criste and Lauren Harper -- gay hacking urban planning nerds

 ## What are we doing?
-We are attempting scrape reviews from Yelp (or something similar) to identify informal queer spaces.
+We are running Natural Language Processing techniques on review from the Yelp Academic Dataset to identify unlisted queer establishments.

 ## Why are we doing this?
 We're gay and we need more places to hang out.
 Also, we have to pass this class.